-Welcome to Week 10 of the Higher Hope Church 2018 New Testament Reading Plan!
+Welcome to Week 20 of the Higher Hope Church 2018 New Testament Reading Plan!
 If you haven’t already, go pick up your 5x5x5 Reading Plan and join our private Facebook group for daily interaction and discussion.
-In today’s post, I will share a brief recap of of our week where we read through chapters 2-6 in the Book of Hebrews.
+This week we finished the Gospel of Matthew and started the Book of Romans!

 Have a great week!